Privacy Policy

 1. Introduction

-SynContext ("we," "us," or "our") provides a Model Context Protocol (MCP) server that syncs context and memory across AI assistants such as Claude, ChatGPT, and other MCP-compatible clients.
+SynContext ("we," "us," or "our") provides a Model Context Protocol (MCP) server for shared project context across Claude and other MCP-compatible clients.
 This Privacy Policy explains what information we collect, how we use it, and what choices you have.

 By creating an account or using SynContext, you agree to the practices described in this policy.
 If you do not agree, please do not use the service.